cau-placc/pakcs/RELNOTES.md

     instead of a single one.
 This can be seen in the new versions of the Curry packages `abstract-curry` (version 4.x) and `curry-interface` (version 4.x).
+    Moreover, the names of internal operations generated for operations defined in type classes (e.g., instance operations) have been slightly changed (this is only visible in FlatCurry files).

 Release notes for PAKCS Version 3.7.2 (September 20, 2024)